thisisevilevil/evilevil365/_posts/2024-05-26-TheEvolution-ARM-Devices.md

 * Check if your core apps in your organisation supports ARM CPUs, starting with your Antivirus solution
 * Check all your devices and gadgets you use in your company, if the manufacturer has added ARM64 drivers for their products
 * Go through any automation/scripts you have put into place where you have used logic based on %PROCESSOR_ARCHITECTURE% or similar
-* Create a Dynamic Group + Filter to filter on ARM-based apps for grouping/targeting/filtering purposes.
+* Create a Dynamic Group + Filter to filter on ARM-based devices for grouping/targeting/filtering purposes.